TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

 :aspect:`Examples`
     .. code-block:: typoscript
+       :caption: EXT:site_package/Configuration/page.tsconfig

        TCEMAIN {
            # Clear the cache for page uid 12 and 23 when saving a record in this page
            clearCacheCmd = 12, 23
            # Clear all frontent page caches of pages
            clearCacheCmd = pages
            # Clear ALL caches
            clearCacheCmd = all
            # Clear cache for all pages tagged with tag "pagetag1"
            clearCacheCmd = cacheTag:pagetag1
        }

     .. note::